kidouchi/TwitterStreaming/README.md

 # TwitterStreaming
-An app where you can view a stream of tweets
+An app where you can view a stream of tweets/experimentation on animations

-An experimentation on animations